-One of two art exhibitions at a three-day international Primary Health Care conference http://www.nationalhealthexecutive.com/Health-Care-News/primary-health-care-in-the-spotlight-atthree-day-conference lable 3.
-Involvement in educational cont lable 3.
-Involvement in educational contexts: activity, people taking part, roles, purpose, resources and funding. irpose, resources and funding.
-Activity People taking part Roles Purpose of involvement Resources Funding Conversation Partner Training (students) 1 People with aphasia Student health care professionals Academic SLT staff . ပိ To provide supported communication training Accessible for student health care professionals in parking preparation for upcoming practice for train placements.
-To increase student communication skills, training confidence, and knowledge about (s).
-Communication disability.
-Communication disability.
-Accessible parking / taxis for trainers.
-Accessible training room (s).
-Communication materials e.g. pen, paper, maps etc. Refreshments for School funds: • academic and support staff salaries • travel and out-ofpocket expenses for trainers • training materials • refreshments for trainers Trainers may claim Placement Office and School support staff To organise: room bookings; travel & parking for trainers; remuneration for trainers trainers. payment for work done at an hourly rate if they wish.
-2 Reaching Further Out People with aphasia Academic lead for CP scheme and SLT colleague Placement Office support staff Connect consultant To work with academic staff and Connect consultant to develop a strategy for extending the scope of CP training.
+People taking part Roles Purpose of involvement Resources Funding Conversation Partner Training (students) 1 People with aphasia Student health care To provide training in supported communication skills To learn supported communication skills To provide supported communication training for student health care professionals in preparation for upcoming practice placements.
+AC AC School funds: academic and support staff professionals Academic SLT staff To To recruit people with aphasia as trainers o organise room bookings; to prepare and organise training, including 'training the trainers' and preparation for students; to debrief and to collate feedback from trainers and trainees Io increase student communication skills, confidence, and knowledge about communication disability. training room (s).
+Communication materials e.g. pen, paper, maps etc. Refreshments for travel and out-of-pocket expenses for trainers training materials refreshments for trainers Trainers may claim Placement Office and School support staff To organise: room bookings; travel & parking for trainers; remuneration for trainers trainers. payment for work done at an hourly rate if they wish.
+2 workshops aphasia aphasia Academic lead for CP scheme and SLT colleague Placement Office support staff Connect consultant To work wing account and and any accounted consultant to develop a strategy for extending the scope of CP training.
 To work in collaboration with people with aphasia to develop a strategy for extending the scope of CP training.
 To co-ordinate attendance and support arrangements for workshops.
-It To facilitate collaboration and participation in workshops.
-To develop a strategic initiative to extend the scope of CP training to a wider student body to enhance student learning and performance across a wide range of Schools in the university.
-To consider possible future research.
-Accessible parking / taxis for people with aphasia.
-Accessible meeting room.
-Communication materials e.g. pen, paper, maps etc. Refreshments.
-Office & clerical costs.
-Consultancy funding.
-DVD development and production.
-UEA Annual Fund grant 2006-7
+To facilitate collaboration and participation in workshops.
+To consider possible future research. grant 2006-7 and broduction.